 When it comes to your supply chain, the product label is of utmost importance to guarantee that the product is flowing through the process correctly.
 Although a seemingly routine detail, how your product will get labeled and what it will be labeled with is one of the most challenging process specifics to nail down in practice.

-The first question of how your therapy will be labeled means sorting out where the label printers will reside (in your facility and shipped to collection site in kit, or on premise at the collection site) and who will do the printing (your supply chain team or the HCP staff).
+The first question of how your therapy will be labeled means sorting out where the label printers will reside (in your facility and shipped to the collection site in the kit, or on-premise at the collection site) and who will do the printing (your supply chain team or the HCP staff).
 In either case, maintaining these GMP-compliant labels requires set-up and ongoing maintenance.
-For the question of what goes onto the label, the goal is to include the regulatory-required information and just enough of other information without overloading the label and providing distraction.
+For the question of what goes onto the label, the goal is to include the regulatory-required information and just enough of other information without overloading the label and providing a distraction.
 This information must be easily read and utilized in order to prevent product mix-ups at any point in the supply chain and meet various regulatory needs (which can vary country by country).
 Because of this significant potential patient safety risk, existing labeling standards can provide a starting point -- including ISBT 128 and Single European Code -- although they are not explicitly designed to cover the highly dynamic, distributed personalized therapeutic process.
 Lastly, if your product is going to be shipped amongst regions/countries, the label will also need to address language differences amongst product process destinations.

 For an overview of this Supply Chain Readiness series, you can download a copy of Vineti's Supply Chain Readiness Checklist.

-Marc Puich has extensive experience in pharmaceutical manufacturing systems and cell therapy workflows, and is Vice President of Business Development at Vineti.
+Marc Puich has extensive experience in pharmaceutical manufacturing systems and cell therapy workflows and is Vice President of Business Development at Vineti.
 If you'd like to see how Vineti's Personalized Therapy Management (PTM) platform can help you solve your advanced therapy supply chain and workflow challenges, please contact us to schedule a demo.